bluesky/suitcase-jsonl/README.md

 ```

 For a simple 'count' scan the file output will look like the following with
-each document type ('start', 'descriptor', 'event-page' or 'stop') found on a
-new line in the file:
+each document type found on a new line in the file:

 ```
 ["start", {"uid": "cd92fe6d-bcef-44cf-9624-205d7faa8164",